ganesh-codes404/Formula-One-App/README.md

 - Check for the default user and password.
 - Login and start the application.

-## Feel free to contact if any issue at [LinkendIn](https://www.linkedin.com/in/ganesh-kurapati-06352a294/)

 ## Contact
-For any queries, reach out at LinkedIn(check profile page).
+For any queries, reach out at [LinkendIn](https://www.linkedin.com/in/ganesh-kurapati-06352a294/).